 There are many unusual behaviors which can cause concern.
 Observe for those which repeatedly occur.
 Isolating from the rest of the herd, laying on the bottom especially if the fins are clamped to the body, a head down attutude, a head up attitude, dark pigmentation, sandpaper-like skin, breaching(partially jumping above the water surface), repeatedly flashing or rubbing against the pond floor or walls, a slimy-white excess slime coat, not eating, spitting, coughing, shaking of the head and so forth.

 If you haven't and you're reading this it's probably too late.
 The next time you acquire a new fish it should be quarantined for at least six to eight weeks in water from your pond or from your mains supply.
-In addition it is always good to place one of your present collection with the newcomer.
-A buddy is always good, and it insures that the existing population will not be adversly affected by the newcomer's bugs.
+In addition, it is always good to place one of your present collection with the newcomer.
+A buddy is always good, and it ensures that the existing population will not be adversely affected by the newcomer's bugs.
 I assure you, they will have bugs.
 There is No such thing as a Sanitized fish!

 Quarantine tanks are a necessity.
 Many people sadly relate their experiences of putting a new fish in with the existing population and watching as they all begin to behave in unusual ways and one by one begin to die.

-During quarantine, many collectors wisely treat their new arrivals with a standard parasite treatment such as FMG & Kusuri Fluke-M. The customary protocol calls for 100ml FMG or 150ml ProformC per 1000 gallons.
+During quarantine, many collectors wisely treat their new arrivals with a standard parasite treatment such as FMG & AquaMeds AquaPrazi for flukes.
+The customary protocol calls for 100ml FMG or 150ml ProformC per 1000 gallons.
 Begin by increasing the aeration significantly.
 Three consecutive treatments of FMG or ProformC over three days.
 Small water changes such as 20% should be made to enhance the performance of the chemical.

-Then, after making a water change, measure and add an appropriate dosage of Kusuri Fluke-M and allow it to stay in the tank for 7 days.
+Then, after making a water change, measure and add an appropriate dosage of AquaMeds AquaPrazi and allow it to stay in the tank for 7 days.
 Repeat this as a second and final treatment.

 Part Ten/Scrape and Scope Parasites Common To Koi And Other Ornamental Fish: